Project HAVEN at UChicago

 Narrative design for Weston Game Lab.

-A novel approach to student induction for the University of Chicago, presented as a nonlinear text adventure.
+A novel form of student induction for the University of Chicago: a nonlinear text adventure in a University-Archipelago of Haven.

-My work focuses on narrative design and implementation.
+My work focused on narrative design and implementation.

 16-20 Aug 2024